Posted on February 24, 2015 by Laura Fuller

 Alcohol affects every organ in the body.
 The most commonly known related disease is cirrhosis of the liver, but there are many other adverse medical effects of alcohol use including:

-Many Baby Boomers and Older Adults have been high-functioning alcoholics for years, maintaining their jobs and other responsibilities despite regular alcohol consumption.
+Many older adults have been high-functioning alcoholics for years, maintaining their jobs and other responsibilities despite regular alcohol consumption.
 Yet alcoholism is a progressive disease that will take a toll on the entire body.
 Cognitive loss also is possible, and relationships suffer in the chronic disease of alcoholism.
-Families fall apart or become dysfunctional.
+Families fall apart or become dysfunctional as alcohol use progresses.

 If you or a loved one is exhibiting signs of alcohol addiction, please contact us at any time to receive more information: 844-843-8935.